New York Traumatic Brain Injury Lawyer

 • Loss of Consciousness: A healthcare professional should evaluate a brief loss of consciousness as soon as possible.

-• Dizziness: Feeling unsteady or like the room is spinning can be a brain injury symptom.
+• Dizziness: Feeling unsteady or like the room is spinning can be a symptom of a brain injury.

 • Memory Loss: Difficulty remembering events, especially those immediately before or after the injury, is a common sign of TBI.